wgantt/people-profiles/README.md

 # PeopleProfiles
 Official Repository for the PeopleProfiles dataset, introduced in the following paper:

 > *How Grounded is Wikipedia?
-A Study on Structured Evidential Support.* William Walden, Kathryn Ricci, Miriam Wanner, Zhengping Jiang, Chandler May, Rongkun Zhou, and Benjamin Van Durme.
+A Study on Structured Evidential Support and Retrieval.* William Walden, Kathryn Ricci, Miriam Wanner, Zhengping Jiang, Chandler May, Rongkun Zhou, and Benjamin Van Durme.
 2025.

 ## Contents